The Wines of Portugal (Organized by Region)

 Quality Levels of Portuguese Wine

 The Comissão Vitivinícola Regional (CVR) is a “Wine and Vine” commission that governs across the country.
-Each CVR regulates to ensure quality and maintain each region’s character.
-Because water is a problem in Portugal, the CVR also carefully monitors the granting of permissions for irrigation.
+Each CVR is regulated to ensure quality and maintain each region’s character.
+Because water is a problem in Portugal, the CVR also carefully monitors the granting of irrigation permissions.

 Portugal Wine Terms